pappasam/papercolor-theme-slim/README.md

 As of January 2025, in this instance, a Vimscript implementation is (very marginally) faster than a Lua implementation.
 Special thanks to [darthbanana13] for their robust profiling efforts.

-See [here](https://github.com/pappasam/papercolor-theme-slim/issues/8) for more details.
+For more details see <https://github.com/pappasam/papercolor-theme-slim/issues/8>.

 ### I don't like specific color choices